coq/coq/doc/sphinx/language/extensions/match.rst

 a warning is issued in such situations.

 .. warn:: Unused variable @ident might be a misspelled constructor.
 Use _ or _@ident to silence this warning.
+   :name: Unused variable ‘ident’ might be a misspelled constructor.
+Use _ or _‘ident’ to silence this warning.

    This indicates that an unused pattern variable :token:`ident` occurs in a pattern-matching clause.